 WorldWide Wildcats Weekly Email

-Sept.
-24 is the last day to drop a regular session (aka full-semester) class without a W (aka withdrawal) being recorded on your transcript.
+Feb.
+6 is the last day to drop a regular session (aka full semester) class for a 100% refund.
 Just to make things interesting, non-standard (aka short) courses have their own unique drop/refund dates and follow these deadlines.
 Dropping all of your classes requires you to contact your academic dean's office.
 Graduate students should email firstname.lastname@example.org.

 K-State has partnered with Lifeworks My Student Support Program (Lifeworks My SSP) to offer free mental health and well-being support for all K-State students.
 Access includes 24/7 real-time, confidential mental health support services for everything from immediate crisis to everyday concerns and more.
 Watch the My SSP app tutorial video and check out the My SSP app today.

 The Student Access Center is committed to providing equal access and opportunity for students with disabilities.
 Arrange for the academic accommodations and support you may need during your course.

 If you have been a K-State Online student for a year or more, please consider participating in a student panel as part of the K-State Online Course Design Institute.
 The panel provides an opportunity for instructors to hear firsthand from our students about what works in an online course environment.
 This live Zoom session is scheduled for 10-11 a.m.
 Central time on Tuesday, February 14.
 The deadline to sign up is February 3.
 Selected participants will receive a free K-State t-shirt!

 Trying to track down an important email lost in your inbox?
 Channel your inner Marie Kondo and create a filing system.
 Tip: right click 'inbox' and create a folder.
 Ideas include important offices such as financial aid, each class on your schedule, and your academic advisor or major professor.
 This simple filing system will help keep your inbox more manageable and your virtual life a little less stressful.